MUSEUM OF THE ORIGINS OF MAN

 -

-Animal heads with human body in palelolithic sculpture (from Fig. 10,1).
+Animal heads with human bodies in Paleolithic sculpture (from Fig. 10.1).

 -

-Animal heads with human body in monolithic paleolithic sculpture (menhirs) (from Fig. 18,1).
+Animal heads with human bodies in monolithic sculptures (menhirs)from the Paleolithic (from Fig. 18.1).

 -

-Zoomorphic two-faced heads in paleolithic sculpture (from Fig. 11,1).
+Bicephalic animal heads in Paleolithic sculpture (from Fig. 11.1).

 -